Iberia Flight 610: Crew error

 Even with all the errors, the aircraft wouldn't have crashed had the pilots paid attention to the altimeter.
 However, investigators thought that the crew might have misread the reading, hence causing a misinterpretation.
 This might be attributed to the design of the altimeter that had been used in the Boeing 727.

 The involved aircraft was equipped with the drum and needle altimeter, a type of altimeter that has two different displays for the altitude.
 The circular dial would display the hundreds of feet, while the rotating drum would show the thousands.
-The type was extensively used in the Boeing 727 during the 21st century.
+The type was extensively used in the Boeing 727 during the 20th century.
 However, several studies showed that the use of such an altimeter increased the risk of misinterpretation since it was hard for pilots to read the small window for the different altitudes in thousands and hundreds.
-NASA survey conducted by NASA revealed that more than 80% of the pilots that were sampled reportedly misread the altimeter, and around the same percentage repeated the same mistake more than once.
-This resulted in multiple accidents and led the FAA to discontinue the use of such an altimeter on U.S carriers.
-The policy was not implemented in Spain and therefore the design was still used in Spanish airliners.
+A NASA survey revealed that more than 80% of the pilots that were sampled reportedly misread the altimeter, and around the same percentage repeated the same mistake more than once.
+This resulted in multiple accidents and led the FAA to discontinue the use of such an altimeter on U.S. carriers.
+The policy was not implemented in Spain, and therefore the design was still used in Spanish airliners.

-Due to the use of the drum and needle altimeter, pilots would normally glance a bit at the altimeter, overlook the displayed information.
+Due to the use of the drum and needle altimeter, pilots would normally glance a bit at the altimeter and overlook the displayed information.
 This was further corroborated by findings obtained from simulation flights and interviews that had been conducted by investigators, in which pilots had only glanced a little and eventually became uncertain of their aircraft's actual altitude.
 Many pilots eventually had to assume the altitude they were flying at.
 In Flight 610, investigators thought that the pilot who was at the controls at the time, First Officer López, had misread the altimeter and assumed that the aircraft was approximately 1,000 feet higher than the airport's minimum safe altitude, allowing the aircraft to descend even further.